 The food and beverage industry is continually working to predict, shape and take advantage of shifting consumer trends and preferences.
 While some of these trends are transient, others develop over time and prove to be permanently disruptive.
 In addition to this dynamic, industry leaders must also take account of changing safety standards and government legislation.
-Here are the 5 major trends that will impact the food industry in 2020.
+Here are the 5 major trends that will impact the food industry in the coming years.

 01. Move to Microbial